kupietools/ktwp-wp-plugin-github-plugin-pusher/README.md

 # KupieTools GitHub Plugin Pusher

 A specialized WordPress plugin that adds a "Push to GitHub" button directly to the plugin editor page, allowing for seamless integration between WordPress development and GitHub repositories.
+It can even automatically create GitHub repositories for new plugins.

 ## Features

 - Adds a "Push to GitHub" button at the bottom of the WordPress plugin editor
 - Only appears for plugins that are already Git repositories
+- Automatically creates GitHub repositories for plugins that don't have one
+- Shows helpful warnings if GitHub CLI isn't installed or authenticated
 - Simple, intuitive interface for committing and pushing changes
 - Real-time feedback with success/error messages
 - Handles the entire Git workflow (add, commit, push) with a single click
 - Secure implementation with WordPress nonces
 - Clean, WordPress-style UI that integrates with the admin interface
 - Minimal setup required - works out-of-the-box
+- Handles "dubious ownership" Git errors automatically

 ## How It Works